KevinNitroG/kubernetes-schema-snippets.nvim/README.md

 > [!WARNING]
 >
-> The resources extracted from latest of kubernetes, argocd are from the master version.
-Choosing older versions might doesn't have latest resources.
+> The resources of Kubernetes, argocd are from the master version.
+Choosing older versions might not have the resources of the latest one.

 ### LuaSnip keymaps

 Below is an example of my personal keymaps configuration for LuaSnip.
-You may use it as a reference for your own setup.
+You may use it as a reference for your setup.

 ```lua
 ---@module 'lazy'